w3c/scribejs/features.md

 * `scribejs, issue Issuenumber1,Issuenumber2, Issuenumber3`
     * Expand the issue numbers to their full URL-s, and add a an extra line to the minutes with these references.
 The `Issuenumber` an be:
-        * an integer, referring to the the relevant github issue
+        * an integer, referring to the the relevant github issue in the default repository (see the configuration file)
         * of the form `repo#number` to use a different repo (within the same github organization) rather than the default discussion issue repository (the default can be set in the configuration file)
 * `scribejs, pr PRnumber1,PRnumber2, PRnumber3`
     * Similar to the handling of issues, except that all references are for Pull Requests